BlinkID/blinkid-android/README.md

     - If your app gets restarted multiple times, only after first restart will reading succeed and will delete the file after reading.
 If multiple restarts take place, you must implement [`onSaveInstanceState`](https://developer.android.com/reference/android/app/Activity.html#onSaveInstanceState(android.os.Bundle)) and save bundle back to file by calling its [`saveState`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/RecognizerBundle.html#saveState--) method.
 Also, after saving state, you should ensure that you [clear saved state](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/RecognizerBundle.html#clearSavedState--) in your [`onResume`](https://developer.android.com/reference/android/app/Activity.html#onResume()), as [`onCreate`](https://developer.android.com/reference/android/app/Activity.html#onCreate(android.os.Bundle)) may not be called if activity is not restarted, while `onSaveInstanceState` may be called as soon as your activity goes to background (before `onStop`), even though activity may not be killed at later time.
     - If saving data to file in private storage is a concern to you, you should use either `OPTIMISED` mode to transfer large data and image between activities or create your own mechanism for data transfer.
 Note that your application's private folder is only accessible by your application and your application alone, unless the end-user's device is rooted.

-# <a name="recognizerList"></a> List of available recognizers
+# <a name="recognizer-list"></a> List of available recognizers

 This section will give a list of all `Recognizer` objects that are available within _BlinkID_ SDK, their purpose and recommendations how they should be used to get best performance and user experience.

-## <a name="frameGrabberRecognizer"></a> Frame Grabber Recognizer
+## <a name="frame-grabber-recognizer"></a> Frame Grabber Recognizer

 The [`FrameGrabberRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/framegrabber/FrameGrabberRecognizer.html) is the simplest recognizer in _BlinkID_ SDK, as it does not perform any processing on the given image, instead it just returns that image back to its [`FrameCallback`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/framegrabber/FrameCallback.html).
 Its [Result](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/framegrabber/FrameGrabberRecognizer.Result.html) never changes state from [Empty](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/Recognizer.Result.State.html#Empty).

-This recognizer is best for easy capturing of camera frames with [`RecognizerRunnerView`](#recognizerRunnerView).
+This recognizer is best for easy capturing of camera frames with [`RecognizerRunnerView`](#recognizer-runner-view).
 Note that [`Image`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/image/Image.html) sent to [`onFrameAvailable`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/framegrabber/FrameCallback.html#onFrameAvailable-com.microblink.image.Image-boolean-double-) are temporary and their internal buffers all valid only until the `onFrameAvailable` method is executing - as soon as method ends, all internal buffers of `Image` object are disposed.
 If you need to store `Image` object for later use, you must create a copy of it by calling [`clone`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/image/Image.html#clone--).

 Also note that [`FrameCallback`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/framegrabber/FrameCallback.html) interface extends [Parcelable interface](https://developer.android.com/reference/android/os/Parcelable.html), which means that when implementing `FrameCallback` interface, you must also implement `Parcelable` interface.

 This is especially important if you plan to transfer `FrameGrabberRecognizer` between activities - in that case, keep in mind that the instance of your object may not be the same as the instance on which `onFrameAvailable` method gets called - the instance that receives `onFrameAvailable` calls is the one that is created within activity that is performing the scan.

-## <a name="successFrameGrabberRecognizer"></a> Success Frame Grabber Recognizer
+## <a name="success-frame-grabber-recognizer"></a> Success Frame Grabber Recognizer

 The [`SuccessFrameGrabberRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/blinkid/entities/recognizers/successframe/SuccessFrameGrabberRecognizer.html) is a special `Recognizer` that wraps some other `Recognizer` and impersonates it while processing the image.
 However, when the `Recognizer` being impersonated changes its `Result` into `Valid` state, the `SuccessFrameGrabberRecognizer` captures the image and saves it into its own `Result` object.